 Sustainability specialists should not only have an interest in environmental stewardship, but they should also be analytical thinkers, problem solvers, and excellent communicators.
 Much like financial or operations analysts, sustainability consultants collect and analyze data, identify needs, and devise strategies to meet those needs.
 They write reports, make presentations, lead meetings, and launch sustainability initiatives, so they need to be knowledgeable and confident.
 As such, desired skills include speaking, writing, critical thinking, and verbal communications.

-- Courses on Education @USGBC
+- Courses on USGBC's course catalog

 - Professional certifications and credentials